-Contract employees.
+Contract Employees.
 Contract employees may resign their position without penalty at the end of any school year if written notice is received at least 45 days before the first day of instruction of the following school year.
-A written notice of resignation should be submitted to the superintendent or other persons designated by the board of trustees, which includes to the human resource office.
-Supervisors who have not been designated by the board to accept resignations shall instruct the employee to submit the resignation to the superintendent, or other person designated by board action. to the human resource office.
+A written notice of resignation should be submitted to the superintendent or other persons designated by the board of trustees, which includes the human resources office.
+Supervisors who have not been designated by the board to accept resignations shall instruct the employee to submit the resignation to the superintendent or other person designated by board action.